CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ### OSU

 OSU is a very popular rhythm game.
-It has a higher barrier to get into it, but the game is also very fun if you get into it.
-This game is not Vocaloid specific.
-However, it still has a lot of Vocaloid songs.
-And just like PPD, OSU has a very rich and active community so you can **expect constant release of new charts for Vocaloid songs**.
+It's barrier is much higher, but you will find it very fun to play if you pass through that barrier.
+OSU is not Vocaloid specific, but it still has a lot of Vocaloid songs.
+Just like PPD, OSU has a very rich and active community so you can **expect constant release of new charts for Vocaloid songs**.

 Here I can provide you [Deardrop's Vocaloid song pack](https://deardrops.github.io/osu/) as the starting point, you just download them and extract into OSU and you are good to go.